-- Audibility can be an influence - Some of the lack of masking release may be due to SNRs being higher for HI listeners.

-speech-spectrum-shaped masking noise squarewave modulated added to IEEE sentences normal listeners
+- Audibility can be an influence - Some of the lack of masking release may be due to SNRs being higher for HI listeners. - Speculations that HI listeners are relatively insensitive to 'temporal fine structure' (TFS). - Processing the regularities in periodic sounds speech-spectrum-shaped masking noise squarewave modulated added to IEEE sentences not only poor frequency selectivity, but lack of sensation of voice pitch (poor perception of TFS) makes auditory scene analysis difficult: How do you tell the noise from the speech?